Operational Service Medal for Afghanistan

-The Operational Service Medal for Afghanistan is a campaign medal previously awarded by the Ministry of Defence of the United Kingdom for service by British Armed Forces personnel in support of the post-2001 Afghan War.
+The Operational Service Medal for Afghanistan was a campaign medal awarded by the Ministry of Defence of the United Kingdom for service by British Armed Forces personnel in support of the post-2001 Afghan War.

 Operational Service Medal

 The Operational Service Medal (OSM) was established in 1999 to replace the General Service Medal (1962) for all new operations.
 A separate medal of the same design is awarded for each campaign, differentiated by a distinct ribbon.
 It has been awarded for four separate campaigns: